 A Standard Operating Procedure (SOP) is a document that consists of a set of instructions or steps on how to execute a task.
-A Standard Operating Procedure serves as a tool to ensure that activities are performed properly all the time and following operational, quality, environmental and safety requirements.
+A Standard Operating Procedure serves as a tool to ensure that activities are performed properly and follows operational, quality, environmental, and safety requirements.
 Read on for recommendations on how to write Standard Operating Procedures that have can have a positive impact on operations for your organization:

 1. Choose the correct format

 - A hierarchical steps format.
-This is for long procedures (more than 10 steps) where decisions need to be made and clarifications and terminology is essential for the activity to be performed correctly.
-These consists of a list of main steps with substeps.
+This is used for long procedures (more than 10 steps) where decisions need to be made and clarifications and terminology are essential for the activity to be performed correctly.
+These consist of a list of main steps with sub-steps.

 - A flowchart format.
 This is used for complex procedures that could have many possible outcomes.

-2. Consider who the Standard Operating Procedure is for
+2. Consider the user of the Standard Operating Procedure

 Standard Operating Procedures are written for a variety of activities performed by a variety of people.
-The factors that should be considered to guarantee that the Standard Operating Procedure is understood by the person reading it are age, education, knowledge, skills, language abilities, etc. This information will determine if it’s necessary to include basic terminology, pictures, diagrams, etc.
+The factors that should be considered to guarantee that the Standard Operating Procedure is understood by the person reading it include: age, education, knowledge, skills, language abilities, etc. This information will determine if it is necessary to include basic terminology, pictures, diagrams, etc.

 3. Keep the purpose of the Standard Operating Procedure in mind

-Keeping the purpose in mind will help to include all relevant information.
+Keeping the purpose in mind will help ensure that all relevant information is included.
 Some of the main reasons for creating Standard Operating Procedures are:

 - Protect the health and safety of employees, the environment and/or the community.